 The Public Works Department is responsible for the day-to-day maintenance of the city's infrastructure.
-Services include but are not limited to: storm drain maintenance; street and sidewalk maintenance; emergency response for snow and ice, flood, severe weather mitigation; maintenance of city facilities; mowing; code enforcement abatement; sanitation; and oversight of city projects.
+Services include but are not limited to: storm drain (528 total drains) maintenance; street (185 blocks of streets) and sidewalk maintenance; emergency response for snow and ice, flood, severe weather mitigation; maintenance of city facilities; mowing; code enforcement abatement; sanitation; and oversight of city projects.

 The Department sponsors and supports several programs and services to city property owners and residents.
 The annual "Spring Clean Up" , "Paint Pick-Up" , and "Leaf Pick-Up" are three programs which greatly benefit the citizens of the city.

-The following street lights have been identified and reported to KU for maintenance.
+The following street lights have been identified and reported to KU for maintenance (marked with YELLOW tags).

 Frequently asked Questions